About Our Work

 Our Purpose

 It is with the realization of the needs and problems concerning our natural resources that the Woodford County Conservation District strives to educate the public on protecting our environment.
-What we accomplish as individuals is minimum compared to what we have and can accomplish with united efforts
+What we accomplish as individuals is minimal compared to what we have and can accomplish with united efforts

 Our History